learnk8s/learnk8s.io/src/gatekeeper/content.md

 1. The first constraint checks that your deployment is using an image with a valid tag.
 1. The second constraint checks that your deployment defines two labels, `app`, and `project`.

-Now, try creating the deployment with the above manifest, deployment.yaml:
+Now, try creating the deployment described at the beginning of the article:

 ```terminal|command=1|title=bash
 kubectl apply -f deployment.yaml